Siamese Mauser style rifle

 Facing the threat of Western colonial expansionism in Southeast Asia during the later part of the 19th century, King Rama V of Siam (now Thailand), sought new weapons as part of a modernization program to ensure the kingdom's independence.
 After experiments with other rifles, the Siamese military decided to purchase a Mauser rifle based on the Gewehr 98 design as their principle service rifle.
 Through various modifications, adaptations, and using various cartridges, the Siamese Mausers served as the main infantry weapon of Siam until after World War II.

 History and development

 Siam's king, Rama V (Chulalongkorn), considered modernization an important check against French colonial expansion from Indochina and British colonial expansion from Malaya following territorial concessions forced upon Siam by both powers.
 Many countries yielded to pressure from France and Britain and refused to sell Siam modern weapons.

 The Siamese military was able to buy out a defaulted Bulgarian contract for Austrian Mannlicher Model 1888/90 rifles.
-They decided against adopting the Mannlicher, straight-pull bolt action, but the Siamese were impressed with the Austrian 8x50mm rimmed cartridge.
+They decided against adopting the Mannlicher, straight-pull bolt action, but the Siamese were impressed with the Austrian 8×50mm rimmed cartridge.

-Despite the Britain and France's efforts, Siam also managed to buy a license to build Mauser's Gewehr 98 rifle.
+Despite British and French efforts, Siam also managed to buy a license to build Mauser's Gewehr 98 rifle.
 However, Siam lacked the necessary manufacturing capability.
-Japan did have the required capability and Siam contracted with Japan's Koishikawa arsenal to build their rifles.
+Japan did have the required capability and Siam contracted with Japan's Koishikawa Arsenal to build their rifles.